ibm-cloud-docs/containers/cs_troubleshoot_storage.md

 ```
 {: screen}

-When you upload a file by using the {{site.data.keyword.cos_full_notm}} plug-in, the permission for the file are preserved and not changed.
+When you upload a file by using the {{site.data.keyword.cos_full_notm}} plug-in, the permissions for the file are preserved and not changed.

 {: tsResolve}
 To access the file with a non-root user, the non-root user must have read and write permissions for the file.
 Changing the permission on a file as part of your pod deployment requires a write operation. {{site.data.keyword.cos_full_notm}} is not designed for write workloads.
 Updating permissions during the pod deployment might prevent your pod from getting into a `Running` state.